 Agent blocked in other stores

-If an agent has been blocked in 2 or more Trusteed stores in the last 30 days, your store blocks it too.
+If an agent has recently been blocked across several Trusteed stores, your store blocks it too.
 Shared protection between merchants.

 Example: A bot blocked in 3 clothing stores → also blocked in your shoe store.